-SECTION 7.4.(c) The State Board of Education may adopt salary ranges for noncertified personnel to support increases of five percent (5%) for the 2006-2007 fiscal
+SECTION 7.4.(c) The State Board of Education may adopt salary ranges for noncertified personnel to support increases of five percent (5%) for the 2006-2007 fiscal year.

 SECTION 7.4.(d) Effective July 1, 2006, permanent full-time noncertified public school employees whose salaries are supported from the State's General Fund shall be paid a minimum salary of at least twenty thousand one hundred twelve dollars (\$20,112) per year.
 Permanent, full-time employees working on a schedule requiring less than 12 months' service per year and permanent part-time employees, whose salaries are supported from the State's General Fund, shall be paid the minimum salary pro rata.
-The fair minimum wage salary adjustment provided by this section shall be calculated and awarded after any across-the-board salary increases authorized by this experience shall receive a one-time bonus equivalent to the average increase of the 26to 29-year steps, one and fifty-five hundredths percent (1.55%).
-Effective July 1, 2006, any permanent personnel employed on July 1, 2006, and paid at the top of the principal and assistant principal salary schedule shall receive a one-time bonus equivalent to two percent (2%).
-For permanent part-time personnel, the one-time bonus shall be adjusted pro rata.
-Personnel defined under G.S.
-115C-325(a)(5a) are not eligible to receive the bonus.
+The fair minimum wage salary adjustment provided by this section shall be calculated and awarded after any across-the-board salary increases authorized by this act.